Hammad-Irshad/coursera_IBM_Getting-Started-with-Git-and-GitHub/README.md

 # coursera_IBM_Getting-Started-with-Git-and-GitHub
-tis is test repo for my course
+this is test repo for my course

+task to update readme